 How Can You Find the Best Palette Knives for Oil and Acrylic Painting?

-But even in the best brick-and-mortar art supply shops you may not be able to try the knife anyway, to actually lay a blob of oil paint onto the canvas and scratch out a texture, to draw lines, or even to mix paints.
+But even in the best brick-and-mortar art supply shops, you may not be able to try the knife anyway, to lay a blob of oil paint onto the canvas and scratch out a texture, draw lines, or even to mix paints.

 And that’s why I wanted to write this buyer’s guide to the best palette knives, because between me myself, my friends, colleagues and students, we have tried lots and lots of different palette knives and palette knife sets.
 Really, lots and lots.
 We know which ones have the best feeling in the hand, the right tension to the blade, the highest quality edges, surfaces and overall construction, the right usability.

-So you can really feel confident that, whether you are a beginner, an art student, an intermediate or advanced painter, any of the below recommendations for best painting knives will be a wonderful choice and a great art tool.
+So you can feel confident that, whether you are a beginner, an art student, an intermediate or advanced painter, any of the recommendations below for best painting knives will be a wonderful choice and a great art tool.